bhoward/focsipedia/docs/fp/intro.md

 </details>

 4. Let _cube_, _sum_ and _monomial_
-be the ReasonML functions described in this section.
+be the Scala functions described in this section.
 What is the value of each of the following?
    * _sum_(_cube_, 2, 4)
    <details>